-- Social care grants can be allocated in future years in line with historical distributions or existing adult social care (ASC) relative needs formulas (RNFs), or can be rolled over, with any increases allocated in line with RNFs.
-A further option allows for the full value of grants in future years to be allocated in line with RNFs, accounting for the amounts each council can raise through the ASC council tax precept. - Improved better care fund has similar options, as well as the possibility of a distribution which only partially accounts for the amounts each council can raise through the ASC council tax precept.
+Social care grants can be allocated in future years in line with historical distributions or existing adult social care (ASC) relative needs formulas (RNFs), or can be rolled over, with any increases allocated in line with RNFs.
+A further option allows for the full value of grants in future years to be allocated in line with RNFs, accounting for the amounts each council can raise through the ASC council tax precept.
+By default, councils are assumed to retain the repurposed funding from delayed social care reforms to support existing services, but you can select to remove this funding from 2025-26 onwards.

+Improved better care fund has similar options, as well as the possibility of a distribution which only partially accounts for the amounts each council can raise through the ASC council tax precept.